logo

 Plot Summary

-“This Blessed House” is about a newly married immigrant couple, Sanjeev and Twinkle, who keep finding Christian artifacts in their new home.
+“This Blessed House” is about two immigrant newlyweds, Sanjeev and Twinkle, who keep finding Christian artifacts in their new home.
 Twinkle wants to display the artifacts, but Sanjeev finds them distasteful, and this difference leads him to consider if he really loves his new wife.
 He presses her to get rid of them before a housewarming party, but she refuses; at the party, the guests are charmed by her and decide to go on a scavenger hunt for more items.
 They all go to the attic, and Sanjeev considers shutting them in there until Twinkle returns with a giant bust of Christ, leading Sanjeev to resign himself to who she is.